Max-Goad/Birb/README.md

 A silly little repository for silly little things by a silly little man

 ## TODO (short-term):
+- Why is the enemy rotating around a strange axis?
+- Fix Healthbar rotating
+	- It shouldn't rotate ever
 - Add more enemies
 	- 凶 (凵 shoots 㐅)
-- Fix Healthbar rotating
-	- It shouldn't rotate ever
 - Hurtbox
 	- How do we track its velocity?
 	- If it's the root, then it's no problem